 The difference between these backyard BBQs and that of formal indoor dinners is that it's more laid back and casual.
 Making sure that the outdoors are safe and fun for everyone will see to it that everyone will be leaving the party in good spirits.

 Give your outdoor kitchen and grill a good scrub and sanitize your pool.
-This might be a good time to harvest your edibles, clean the yard of any dead leaves and pull out weeds.
-Whether it's outside or inside your house, cleaning is a huge part of the preparation for any party.
+This might be a good time to harvest your edibles, clean the yard of any dead leaves, and pull out weeds.
+Whether it's outside or inside your house, cleaning is a massive part of the preparation for any party.

-Wooden crates joined together can form one long table and you can have your guests sit on the grass to encourage conversation.
-If you simply don't have the time and budget, get some floor cushions, blankets, and rugs and let your guests lounge around in lawn benches or glider.
+Wooden crates joined together can form one long table, and you can have your guests sit on the grass to encourage conversation.
+If you don't have the time and budget, get some floor cushions, blankets, and rugs and let your guests lounge around in lawn benches or glider.
 Entertain your guests by putting out a portable projector screen for a movie night.

-Sure it's fun to look at flowers and beautiful floral arrangements never fail to brighten up a table setting but it'll be more fun if guests can eat your centerpieces instead of just ogling at it.
+Sure it's fun to look at flowers, and beautiful floral arrangements never fail to brighten up a table setting, but it'll be more fun if guests can eat your centerpieces instead of just ogling at it.
 Create a colorful set-up with your very own produce.
-Put salad greens, celery sticks, cucumbers and carrots in separate glass jars and have a tray for dips or have a round tray filled with ready to eat salad in cups or small bowls.
+Put salad greens, celery sticks, cucumbers, and carrots in separate glass jars and have a tray for dips or have a round tray filled with ready to eat salad in cups or small bowls.

 For convenience, place several snack and drink carts around your garden so that everyone has their fill.
 Don't have a cart?
 Fill up an old wagon or wheelbarrow with ice to chill beer.
-Get an old shelf or bookcase, paint it in a vibrant color and you've got a place to display bottled waters, sodas, glasses, and dispensers.
+Get an old shelf or bookcase, paint it in vibrant color, and you've got a place to display bottled waters, sodas, glasses, and dispensers.

 Instead of serving sweets all the time, go ahead and offer your guests different kinds of refreshments and snacks.
 If you're planning a movie night, a popcorn bar is perfect.
 Cold summer nights will need a hot chocolate or a 'smores bar.
-If you can afford it why not try a sushi or seafood bar with oysters and mussels for a different take on a summer party.
+If you can afford it, why not try a sushi or seafood bar with oysters and mussels for a different take on a summer party.

 For an open-type garden, getting a canopy before the party can help you and your guests enjoy the party even when the skies turn cloudy and rainy.
 Get your outdoor umbrellas or tent ready on-hand.
 Get a basket and fill it with sunscreen, bug repellent sprays, first-aid kits, towels, and blankets.
-Set out mason jars filled with natural bug repelling solutions like lemon-eucalyptus oil.
+Set out mason jars filled with natural bug-repelling solutions like lemon-eucalyptus oil.

-You can get two tables, one lower and wider than the other, place two tubs that you don't mind getting dirty and on the higher table, place water dispensers and hand soap.
+You can get two tables, one lower and wider than the other, place two tubs that you don't mind getting dirty, and on the higher table, place water dispensers and hand soap.
 You can take this idea further by boring a hole into the tub and attaching a hose so that the water can be drained away.